Image collage by Courtney Nicholas.

 Next, why not cut salaries and bonuses across the board?
 And is it really cost effective to produce organically grown medicine?
 The endless possibilities are a serious bummer.

-Kris Krane in an SSDP shirt holding his baby in an SSDP onesie.
-His shirt says "Dare to Resist the War on Drugs" and hers says "Babies for Sensible Drug Policy."
-Photo by Jenny Janichek.
+Kris Kane in an SSDP shirt holding his baby in an SSDP onesie.
+His shirt says "Dare to Resist the War on Drugs" and hers says "Babies Against the War on Drugs."
+Photo by David Beinenstock.